Ball State vs. Miami (OH) NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ball State and its opponents have gone over the current 51-point total in four of six games this season.
+- Ball State's games this season have gone over 51.5 points four of six times.

-- The combined points per game average of the two teams, 49.3, is 1.7 points fewer than Saturday's over/under.
+- Saturday's over/under is 2.2 points higher than the combined 49.3 PPG average of the two teams.

-- This contest's over/under is 0.4 points lower than the 51.4 these two squads combine to give up per game in 2021.
+- The 51.4 combined points per game that these two squads have allowed this season are 0.1 fewer than the 51.5 total in this contest.

 Ball State Stats and Trends

-- Ball State's games this year have hit the over on three of six set point totals (50%).
+- Ball State's games this year have gone over the total in three out of six opportunities (50%).

-- Ball State is 3-0 against the spread and 4-0 overall this season when the team notches more than 23.0 points.
+- Ball State is 3-0 against the spread and 4-0 overall in games when it scores more than 23 points.

-- In games that Ball State amasses over 353.1 yards, the team is 2-0 against the spread and 3-0 overall.
+- When Ball State piles up more than 353.1 yards, the team is 2-0 against the spread and 3-0 overall.

-- The Cardinals have turned the ball over seven times this season, two more turnovers than the RedHawks have forced (5).
+- This year, the Cardinals have turned the ball over seven times, two more than the RedHawks' takeaways (5).

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.